Killer29018/Concat/readme.md

 Print a Carriage Return

 . ( a -- )
-Print the value at the top of the stack as its ascii representation
+Prints a difference interpreation of the value at the top of the stack depending on its value
+    int     --  ascii representation
+    bool    --  int representation
+    char    --  int representation
+    string  --  first character
 ```

 ### Arithmetic